A celebration of Adel Taarabt and his ability to make your dad angry

 Adel Taarabt takes after all the true footballing greats: he has the close-control of Diego Maradona, the tricks of Cristiano Ronaldo, and the confidence of Bruno Di Gradi.

 He’s the type of man who could sell a dummy to a brick wall.
 He could dribble around an M.C.
 Escher staircase.
 He could nutmeg the air.
-If you could use a bet365 bonus to back him to somehow humiliate an opponent during a game, it’d be the safest bet you’d ever place.

 Some might say the best players in the world are the ones who score goal after goal.
 These people are idiots.
 The best players in the world are those who, like Taarabt, make your dad really angry.